Table of Contents

 Do you have security over company or personal assets?

-Another way to improve your chances of recovery against a company is to take some security over personal or company assets.
+When thinking about how to sue a company, another way to improve your chances of recovery against a company is to take some security over personal or company assets.
 For example, if you are selling plant and equipment to a company on credit terms, register a Personal Property Securities Act 2009 (Cth) charge over that equipment.

 Or, if it is reasonable to do so, have a charging clause in your contract charging the director’s real property, allowing you to lodge a caveat on the title.